+• Positions included: NII includes all cash flows from all assets, liabilities and off-balance-sheet items in the Group, including all non-interest-bearing positions, which are assigned an interest rate of 0%.
+Cash flow balancing is conducted using predefined pricing assumptions.

+• Cash flows: The assumptions from behavioral models (prepayments, early terminations and repricing of NMD) as well as their adjustment to interest rate level, if relevant, are applied consistently for both EVE and NII risk (scenario) analyses.

-- Positions included: NII includes all cash flows from all assets, liabilities and off-balance-sheet items in the Group, including all non-interest-bearing positions, which are assigned an interest rate of 0%.
-Cash flow balancing is conducted using predefined pricing assumptions. - Cash flows: Similarly to EVE, NII calculations also employ prepayment assumptions for relevant portfolios.
-As is the case for NMDs (but not for replication assumptions), the so-called client rates are utilized.
-The client rates reflect the elasticities of average customer rates to the various key tenors of the yield curves, thereby taking the timing of customer rate reactions into consideration (with time lags of up to 12 months after a given market rate movement). - Margins: Cash flows include commercial margins and other spread components. - Time horizon: BAWAG Group generally simulates NII over a three-year horizon, which is consistent with the planning process.
-Thus, NII risk can be viewed as the short- to medium-term vulnerability of the Bank's NII to IRR. - Balance sheet assumption: BAWAG Group uses a constant balance sheet approach, under which matured existing business is replaced by new business production.
+• Margins: Cash flows include commercial margins and other spread components.• Time horizon: BAWAG Group generally simulates NII over a three-year horizon, which is consistent with the planning process.
+Thus, NII risk can be viewed as the short-to medium-term vulnerability of the Bank's NII to IRR.

+• Balance sheet assumption: BAWAG Group uses a constant balance sheet approach, under which matured existing business is replaced by new business production.

-The following table shows BAWAG Group's variation in EVE in the event of a +/-200bp parallel rate shock (in line with Article 113 of EBA/GL/2018/02 Guidelines on the management of interest rate risk arising from non-trading book activities), broken down by currency.
+The following table shows BAWAG Group's variation in NII in the event of an upward and downward parallel rate shock (in line with Article 114 of EBA/GL/2018/02 Guidelines on the management of interest rate risk arising from non-trading book activities), broken down by currency.